areveur51/OCRSenseiWeb/replit.md

 The backend is an Express.js application with TypeScript, providing a RESTful API for project, directory, image, and search functionalities.
 It handles file uploads via Multer (17MB limit, various image/PDF formats) and supports URL-based image downloads.

 ### Data Storage
 The application utilizes a PostgreSQL database, accessed via Neon's serverless driver and managed with Drizzle ORM.
-The schema includes tables for `projects`, `directories`, `images`, `ocr_results`, and `processing_queue`.
+The schema includes tables for `projects`, `directories`, `images`, `ocr_results`, `processing_queue`, `monitored_searches`, and `settings`.
 Zod schemas ensure type-safe validation.
 Images are stored as binary data (`bytea`) directly in PostgreSQL.

 ### OCR Processing
 OCR processing is managed by a Python-based service using `pytesseract` with a dual-pass verification strategy.
 It employs two different Tesseract configurations (PSM 6 and PSM 3), selecting the result with higher confidence.
 Word-level bounding boxes are extracted for frontend highlighting.
 Processing is asynchronous, with images queued and processed in batches by a background worker.